- Home

 Beach Sewer Main Decommissioning Projects

-Including Oyster Bay Beach Sewer Upgrades.
+including Oyster Bay Beach Sewer Upgrades.
 Many waterfront homes in Bremerton were connected to sewer mains buried along the shores of these water bodies.
 These types of sewers are difficult to access and maintain and occasionally surcharge during heavy rains.
 The City is in the process of eliminating/reducing the beach sewers over time.
 A section of beach sewer along Oyster Bay was decommissioned in 2022, and the next section is scheduled to be completed from 2026 to 2028.

 Ostrich Bay Creek Stormwater Treatment Project